auth0/ruby-auth0/README.md

 This should show the parameters passed to the `users` method and a list of users that matched the query (or an empty array if none).

+### Token management

+If `token` is omitted, the SDK will attempt to fetch a new token using the `client_credentials` grant, provided that `client_id` and `client_secret` are provided in the configuration.
+Once the token is about to expire (or has already expired), a new token will be fetched and cached for future calls.

+For this to work, ensure your application can make a Client Credentials grant (Application settings in Auth0 > Advanced > Grant Types tab) and that the application is authorized for the Management API: https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard

 ## Authentication

 In addition to the Management API, this SDK also provides access to [Authentication API](https://auth0.com/docs/api/authentication) endpoints with the `Auth0::API::AuthenticationEndpoints` module.
 For basic login capability, we suggest using our OmniAuth stategy [detailed here](https://auth0.com/docs/quickstart/webapp/rails/01-login).
 Other authentication tasks currently supported are: